itpreneur/d3_orgchart/README.md

   - The edges should be laid out in orthogonal fashion

 - Drawing fixed nodes
-  - Restructure the raw data into an appropriate csv format like this
+  - Restructure the raw data into an appropriate csv format
   - Load the data using d3.csv()
   - Draw fixed nodes with the following features:
     - ‘Fill opacity’ of each node is proportional to its source count